CingisAlexander/CingisAlexander.github.io/sql_quick_reference.md

 	Year Int
 );
 ```
-So, if a smartphone was sold, then we are going to enter the brand of the sold smartphone, in which shop the customer bought the smartphone and in which year happened the purchase.
-Of course, it would be more useful to enter instead of a year the exact date, but to understand the **aggregation operators** it is simpler to assume year instead of date.
+If a smartphone was sold, then we insert into the table `customers` the smartphone's brand, in which shop it was purchased, and the year of the purchase.
+Of course, it would be more useful to enter instead of a year the exact date, but to understand the **aggregation operators** it is simpler to consider only the year.

 Now, we would like to discover:
 1. total amount of purchases per brand and year